Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: DISCUSSION

-After creating ensembles comprised of 15 networks, we examined four segment durations to find which would achieve the best results.
-The segment durations we tested were 0.5, 1, 2, and 4 seconds.
-We found that the 1 s segment duration yielded the best results.
-We hypothesize that the 0.5 s duration may not have contained enough information to differentiate between \textit{before camera movement} and \textit{not before camera movement} segments.
-The \textit{before camera movement} and \textit{not before camera movement} segments may also have been similar in the cases of the 2 s and 4 s segments.
+An additional possible reason that the longer duration sets performed less well can be that the \textit{before camera movement} and \textit{not before camera movement} segments may also have been similar in the cases of the 2 s and 4 s segments.
 That is, these segments may have contained information indicative of camera movements.
 However, this information may have been only part of the segment, while the rest of the segment could have been unrelated to a potential upcoming camera movement.
 If this were to be the case, the added information, which was unrelated to the camera movements, could have made it harder for the network to differentiate between \textit{before camera movement} and \textit{not before camera movement} segments, leading to the observed decrease in performance.